NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/damage_and_loss.rst

    HAZUS building sub-assemblies ([FEMA18a]_):
       1. Foundation: Includes site work, footings, and walls, slabs, piers or piles.
       2. Below First Floor: Items other than the foundation that are located below the first floor of the structure such as mechanical equipment, stairways, parking pads, break away flood walls, etc.
-      3. Structure Framing: Includes all of the main load carrying structural members of the building below the roof framing and above the foundation.
+      3. Structure Framing: Includes all the main load carrying structural members of the building below the roof framing and above the foundation.
       4. Roof Covering: Includes the roof membrane material and flashing.
       5. Roof Framing: Includes trusses, rafters, and sheathing.
       6. Exterior Walls: Includes wall covering, windows, exterior doors, and insulation.